 A Man and a Woman (1966)

-A man and a woman meet by accident on a Sunday evening at their childrens' boarding school.
-Slowly they reveal themselves to each other, finding that each is a widow/widower.
-Each is slow to reveal anything personal so that each revelation is hidden by a misperception.
-They become friends, then close friends, and then she reveals that she can't have a lover because, for her, her husband's memory is still too strong.
-Much of the film is told wordlessly in action, or through hearing one of their thoughts as they go about their day.- Written by John Vogel <email@example.com>
+A man and a woman meet by accident on a Sunday evening at their children's boarding school.
+Slowly the widower and widow reveal themselves to each other, with each revelation hidden by a misperception.
+They become closer and closer, until she reveals that she can't have a lover because her husband's memory is still far too strong.
+Much of the film is told wordlessly in actions or through hearing each person's thoughts.

-Paris based race car driver Jean-Louis Duroc and movie script supervisor Anne Gauthier - both widowed - meet when they drop off their respective adolescent children, Antoine and Françoise, at their Deauville boarding school after their regular weekend outings.
-Despite being attracted to each other, they are guarded with each other, speaking as if their respective spouse were still alive.
+Paris-based race-car-driver and widower Jean-Louis Duroc and movie-script supervisor and widow Anne Gauthier meet when they drop off their respective adolescent children, Antoine and Françoise, at their Deauville boarding school after their regular weekend outings.
+Despite being attracted to each other, they are guarded with each other, speaking as if their former spouses were still alive.
 Initially, they spend time together in their weekend outings with their children.
 As they get to know each other, as their attraction grows, and as their true marital status comes to light, they each make calculated moves to advance their relationship, however slowly and cautiously each still is in this venture.
-However, each must overcome some emotional baggage with which each is burdened, most specifically around their respective former spouse.- Written by Huggo
+However, each must overcome some emotional baggage, especially concerning their late spouses.

 Jean-Louis is a single father following his wife's suicide, and Anne is a single mother still reeling from her husband's accidental death.
 When the two cross paths at their children's boarding school both are wary, but they soon form a friendship that is quickly charged with romance.
 Yet the pair continue to struggle to overcome their past tragedies as they try to begin a new relationship.